 Therefore, any individual psychological state—such as intense suffering—that excuses one’s actions or omissions, excuses without also eliminating moral duties.
-So while it is possible that suffering can be so intense that one “loses one’s mind”—and the possibility of culpability; it is not the case that the suffering places the sufferer in a morally free zone without obligations.
+So while it is possible that suffering can be so intense that one “loses one’s mind”—and the possibility of culpability; it is not the case that suffering places the sufferer in a morally free zone without obligations.
 This means that while suffering may excuse a suicide from culpability, it does not make suicide morally permissible.
 For suffering does not alter human nature and the conditions for eudaimonia.
 Consequently, those who suffer remain the neighbor in need to whom one owes the care that benevolence demands.
 Euthanasia is thus never morally permissible—not even if one has been “authorized” by contract or civil law to do so (as is possible, for instance, in the state of Oregon).
 For office cannot dispense the obligations based on human nature’s eudaimonic requirements.
-If, then, those who are intensely suffering are still bound—without culpability—by moral obligations that they cannot fulfill, the argument from suffering fails.
+If, then, those who are intensely suffering---and their agents---are still bound by moral obligations, the argument from suffering fails.
 It is not then the case that suffering suffices to preclude moral obligations from being based on eudaimonic necessity.

 This argument from human nature has assumed (not necessarily, but for the sake of argument) that it is possible for suffering to preclude eudaimonia, either now or in the future; the next two arguments challenge this assumption.